tawk/tawk-messenger-ember/docs/api-reference.md

 <br/>

 ## setAttributes
-Set custom metadata regarding this chat/visitor.
+Sets custom metadata regarding this chat/visitor.

 This function takes in two values: attribute and callback.

-The attribute value is of the object data type, which is a key value pair.
+The attribute value is of the object data type, which is a key-value pair.

 The key is of the string data type and can contain only alphanumeric characters and ‘-‘ (dash).

-You can also use this function to set the visitor name and email.
+You can also use this function to set the visitor's name and email.
 However, you will need to enable the secure mode first and also supply the calculated hash value in this function.

 Refer to the secure mode section below on how to do this.

-The reason it needs to be in [secure mode](#securemode) is to ensure data integrity — to ensure the value sent from the widget to the dashboard is true and has not been tampered with.
+The reason for enabling [secure mode](#securemode) is to safeguard data integrity — to ensure the value sent from the widget to the dashboard is true and has not been tampered with.

 The callback, which is a function, will be invoked to notify whether the save failed.